Your MSc Thesis Proposal

 - The thesis

-You have completed your course requirements - now comes the thesis.
+You are working through your course requirements and the actual thesis work is looming.
 Where do you start?
 The essential requirements for a thesis (formal departmental policy) are:

 - a scholarly work where scholarly refers to: